Quantum Mechanics Based on an Extended Least Action Principle and Information Metrics of Vacuum Fluctuations: The Extended Least Action Principle

 where $S_c$ is the classical action.
 Quantum theory can be derived through a variation approach to minimize such a functional quantity, $\delta S_t=0$.
 When $\hbar \to 0$, $S_t=S_c$.
 Minimizing $S_t$ is then equivalent to minimizing $S_c$, resulting in the dynamics laws of classical mechanics.
 However, in quantum mechanics, $\hbar \ne 0$, the contribution from $I_f$ must be included when minimizing the total action.
-We can see $I_f$ is where the quantum behavior of a system comes from.
-These ideas can be condensed as \begin{displayquote} \emph{\textbf{Extended Principle of Least Action} -- The law of physical dynamics for a quantum system tends to exhibit as little as possible the action functional defined in (\ref{totalAction}).} \end{displayquote}
+We can see $I_f$ is where the quantum behaviors of a system come from.
+These ideas can be condensed as \begin{displayquote} \emph{\textbf{Extended Principle of Least Action} -- The law of physical dynamics for a quantum system tends to exhibit as little as possible the action functional defined in (\ref{totalAction}).} \end{displayquote} Alternatively, we can interpret the extended least action principle more from an information perspective by rewriting (\ref{totalAction}) as